 Raised Right is another option for fresh, human-grade cat food.
 They make four different recipes.
 Recipes pack a great punch of flavor, protein, and calories.
 Meals are lightly cooked and frozen, ready to defrost and serve.

 Recipes are all limited ingredients and free from artificial additives and fillers.
-Protein, some fruits and veggies, and ingredients like cod liver oil, eggshell powder, organic dried kelp, and organic spearmint help make this food very digestible and full of beneficial nutrients.
+Protein, some fruits and veggies, and ingredients like cod liver oil, eggshell powder, organic dried kelp, and organic spearmint help make food very digestible and full of beneficial nutrients.

 We love that all the recipes here are low in fiber and easy to digest.
-This is a family-owned company, and they work with a veterinarian and pet nutrition expert to produce limited ingredients and fresh, tasty foods to support a feline’s health.
+Raised Right is a family-owned company, and they work with a veterinarian and pet nutrition expert to produce limited ingredients and fresh, tasty foods to support a feline’s health.
 We also appreciate the information on the company website map that allows owners to see where all ingredients come from.

 Best Sphynx Kitten Food

 Some foods are designed specifically to support the nutritional needs of kittens.
 Kittens need more fat and calories than adults.
 They also need support for digestion and do not need foods too high in plant materials.